Derm Deep Dive: Rosacea Treatment

 All About Rosacea and What You Should Know With Dr. Sara Lohser, MD

 We’re back with another Derm Deep Dive, a new series where we provide expert advice from one of our board-certified dermatologists about common skin conditions or treatments.
-This month, we’re speaking with Dr. Sara Lohser, MD, about rosacea, a chronic inflammatory skin condition that affects about 16 million Americans and can come and go throughout an individual’s life.
+This month, we’re speaking with Dr. Sara Lohser, M from our Mentor, OH clinic, about rosacea, a chronic inflammatory skin condition that affects about 16 million Americans and can come and go throughout an individual’s life.
 While it’s not entirely known what causes this condition, Dr. Lohser provides more detail and options for rosacea treatment.

 What is Rosacea and What Causes It?